 Pre-breakfast, breakfast, lunch and dinner included, with snacks in between.

-Wine, spirits and cocktails are available for purchase.
+Wine, beer, spirits and cocktails are available for purchase.

 First meal served is snacks and dinner on the first day of the cruise, depending on your time of arrival.